Ryan Adigo

-Ryan-Segon Adigo (born 15 April 2001) is a Beninese professional footballer who plays as a right winger or right back for Regionalliga Nord club Phönix Lübeck and the Benin national team.
+Ryan-Segon Adigo (born 15 April 2001) is a professional footballer who plays as a right winger or right back for Regionalliga Südwest club SGV Freiberg.
+Born in Germany, he plays for the Benin national team.

 Club career

 On 7 September 2022, Adigo joined Regionalliga Nord club Phönix Lübeck after his former club Würzburger Kickers had suffered relegation from the 3.
 Liga.

 International career

-Born in Germany, Adigo is of Beninese descent.
+Born in Germany, Adigo is Beninese by descent.
 He was called up to the Benin national team for matches in June 2022.

+Personal life

+Adigo is the son of the retired Beninese footballer Dinalo Adigo.